Sales executives earn a lot of money in their profession. That is the reason why many youngsters wish to enter a job in sales.

 Experienced candidates have worked in the sales field and have experience.
 The recruiters would be keen to know what you have gained with your experience.

-The experienced candidates can thus expect questions during their interview to evaluate their knowledge, experience, and understanding of the sales job.
+The experienced candidates can thus expect questions during their interviews to evaluate their knowledge, experience, and understanding of the sales job.

 1. How do you produce leads?

-A sales person cannot continue with his job unless he produces new leads.
-This question is often asked to experienced candidates.
+A salesperson cannot continue with his job unless he produces new leads.
+This question is often asked to experienced by candidates.
 The replies of candidates reveal how good the candidate is in his profession.

 You must reply by telling how you get new leads from referrals provided by existing customers.